City-of-Helsinki/yjdh/backend/kesaseteli/README.md

 * Run `pip install -r requirements.txt`
 * Run `pip install -r requirements-dev.txt` (development requirements)

+**Known issues:** `psycopg2` installation often fails on macOS.
+Try to install it with `brew install postgresql` and then run `pip install psycopg2`, or for a more permanent but not so good solution, try `pip install psycopg2-binary`.

 ### Database

 To setup a database compatible with default database settings: